backdrop-contrib/bueditor/README.txt

   return 'js: alert("You have the permission to access foo")';
 }
-turns into a javascript button having the returned content for users having "access foo" permission. for others it is disabled and doesnt show up.
+turns into a javascript button having the returned content for users having "access foo" permission. for others it is disabled and doesn't show up.

 - THEME BUTTONS